John Graham (policy analyst): Career

 From March 2006 to July 2008, Graham was dean of the Frederick S. Pardee RAND Graduate School (PRGS) at the RAND Corporation in Santa Monica, California.
 PRGS is the largest doctoral program in policy analysis in the world.
 Graham streamlined the core curriculum, established new analytic concentrations, revised program requirements to enable students to launch their dissertations more promptly, and raised funds from individuals and corporations to support scholarships, dissertation support, and policy papers co-authored by students and RAND researchers.

 On July 28, 2008, Graham became the dean of a unique two-campus professional school, the Indiana University School of Public and Environmental Affairs (SPEA).
 Located in Bloomington and Indianapolis, Indiana, SPEA is one of the largest public affairs schools in the nation.
-During Graham's tenure, the School's enrollment grew to more than 2,000 undergraduate students, 500 plus master's students, and 80 doctoral students.
+During Graham's tenure, the school's enrollment grew to more than 2,000 undergraduate students, over 500 graduate students, and 80 doctoral students.
 The 85 full-time faculty members include laboratory scientists, social scientists, lawyers, and policy specialists.

 Additionally, under Graham's deanship, SPEA's Master's in Public Affairs on the Bloomington campus rose to No. 1 out of 272 programs in the US in the 2016 U.S. News & World Report national survey.
-He helped raise more than $50 million in philanthropic support for the School and implemented a strategic planning process to guide the School, resulting in the publication of SPEA 2015 and SPEA 2020.
+He helped raise more than $50 million in philanthropic support for the school and implemented a strategic planning process to guide the school, resulting in the publication of SPEA 2015 and SPEA 2020.
 During his tenure, student enrollment in overseas study programs tripled and the first fully online MPA program offered by a top graduate school in public affairs, SPEA Connect, was launched.
-In 2019, under his leadership, the School was named after Paul H. O'Neill, the former Chairman of ALCOA Corporation and the former Secretary of the US Department of the Treasury.
+In 2019, under his leadership, the school was named after Paul H. O'Neill, the former chairman of Alcoa Corporation and the former Secretary of the U.S. Department of the Treasury.

-Professor Graham is a longtime director of NSF International (Ann Arbor, Michigan) and an elected Fellow, National Academy of Public Administration (2009).
+Graham is a longtime director of NSF International (Ann Arbor, Michigan) and an elected Fellow, National Academy of Public Administration (2009).
 Throughout his scholarly career, he has authored or co-authored more than 10 books and 200 articles for academic journals and national publications.